-If you have answered yes, please answer the three questions below:
+If you have answered yes, please answer the 3 questions below:

-- (i) When was your central heating system or partial central heating system installed?
-New boiler installed January 2022 - (ii) Do you have a maintenance contract for the central heating system?
+B. When was your central heating system or partial central heating system installed?

+C. Do you have a maintenance contract for the central heating system?

+Yes

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+If you have answered yes, please give details of the company with which you have a maintenance agreement: Edinburgh boiler company

-(iii) When was your maintenance agreement last renewed?
+D. When was your maintenance agreement last renewed?
 (Please provide the month and year).

-8 Energy Performance Certificate
+8. Energy Performance Certificate

 Does your property have an Energy Performance Certificate which is less than 10 years old?
+Don't know a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-9 Issues that may have affected your property
+9. Issues that may have affected your property